sms-ebarbeito/spring-batch-demo/README.md

 This demo sets up a Spring Batch Job with the typical structure:

 * Reader: Reads data from the import table (8,000 randomly generated rows)
-* Processor: Transforms each record into a Person entity
+* Processor: Transforms each record into a Person entity and sleep (100ms to simulate a heavy load)
 * Writer: Persists the processed Person records into the person table using a JPA repository

 ## 👥 Database Tables